-From the very beginning, God has always had a special place for the Church at TUKS.
-From the very beginning He ensured that he sends us just the right people to assist us.
+From the beginning, God has always had a special place for the Church at TUKS.
+From the very beginning He ensured that He provided us the right people to assist us.

 Although we had passion, the church did not have a gift of singing.
-Elder Zantsi came with his sweet tenor voice and also lured two beautiful ladies – Zandi and Andiswa Batwali.
-Zandi and Andiswa were just what we needed.
-Always smiling and always happy with angelic voices, God sent them to Tuks for a purpose.
+Elder Zantsi and two ladies, Zandi and Andiswa Batwali, came and assisted us with our music department.

-That Lord brought Elijah to SDASM@Tuks all the way from Kenya.
-He was an Adventist student leader and the Lord brought him to SDASM Tuks specifically for this project.
-A natural teacher with a vast knowledge of the Spirit of Prophecy
+That Lord brought Elijah, an Adventist Student Leader to SDASM@TUKS all the way from Kenya.
+A natural teacher with a vast knowledge of the Spirit of Prophecy.